Kiki Bentzen- Principal Instructor

 Calum- Associate Instructor

 Calum became an Associate teacher of the Scottish Dance Teachers Alliance (SDTA) in 2018.
-He is currently a full time student attending university with a focus on film.
-He looks forward to when he can get back into the studio to dance.
+He is currently living in BC, Canada and works for a high-end visual effects and motion design company called FOXTROT X-RAY.
+He looks forward to when he can attend dance competitions to support the next generation of dancers.
 Calum is also a Grade 2 side drummer and plays with the Keith Highlanders Pipe Band.

 Hailey- Associate Instructor

 Hailey became an Associate teacher of the Scottish Dance Teachers Alliance (SDTA) in 2018.
-She is currently a full time student attending university with a major in pre-health sciences and hopes to have a career in the medical field.
-Hailey is super excited for the up and coming year and is always eager to teach & meet new students!
+She is currently a full time student attending university with a major in pre-health sciences and will pursue a career in Speech Therapy.
+Hailey is super excited for the up and coming year and is always looking to get back into the studio when she is visiting her home town in Washington,

 Connor became an Associate teacher of the Scottish Dance Teachers Alliance (SDTA) in 2019.
 He is currently a full time student attending university with a focus on business & finance.
-Connor is currently retired from competitive Highland dancing, but still enjoys volunteering his time in the studio.
+Connor is currently retired from competitive Highland dancing, but still enjoys volunteering his time at dance competitions.
 Connor is a Grade 2 bagpiper and competes locally, nationally and overseas playing with the Keith Highlanders Pipe Band.

 Connor- Associate Instructor